Mold Addendum

 Health Disclosure and Liability Limitations

+While mold can cause health problems in sensitive individuals, landlords cannot guarantee tenant health outcomes.
 Therefore, your addendum should include appropriate health disclosures.
 Additionally, it should limit landlord liability for health claims when proper prevention and remediation procedures are followed.

 Safety During Remediation Work

-Professional mold remediation may require temporary tenant relocation.
-This is especially true for extensive contamination or sensitive tenant populations.
+Professional mold remediation may require temporary tenant relocation, especially for extensive contamination or sensitive tenant populations.
+Consequently, your addendum should establish:

 - Safety protocols